 References and additional reading

-Lawson, B. 1996.
+- Lawson B (1996).
 Building materials, energy and the environment: towards ecologically sustainable development.
-Royal Australian Institute of Architects, Red Hill, ACT.
+Royal Australian Institute of Architects, Canberra.

 Contributing author: Paul Downton